Lil Yachty arrested for going well over the speed limit in his new Ferrari

 As Variety reported, this isn’t the first driving incident this year for the ‘Brocolli’ rapper.
 Back in June, he crashed another Ferarri, a red one this time, on the same road.

-The most recent incident has been reported that Yatchy was taken to the Atlantic City Jail, while his car was given to a friend.
+The most recent incident has been reported that Lil Yachty was taken to the Atlantic City Jail, while his Ferrari was given to a friend.
 He was charged with reckless driving and speeding in excess of maximum limits.

 While there has been no official statement regarding the incident, Yachty announced in an Instagram post that he was “not in jail”.
 The video showed him collecting an exorbitant amount of cash, probably for the fine.